Reimagining the Seventies: Historiography, Historical Method, and 1970s America

 Course website:

 The 1970s is sometimes considered twentieth century America’s most forgettable decade, a footnote between the tumultuous 1960s and the Reagan revolution of the 1980s.
 When it is remembered, it is often as an anomaly, an era identified by its distinctive popular culture and aesthetic choices but not worthy of academic inquiry.
-In this class we will join a small chorus of historians who have attempted to take the decade seriously, as it was indeed a period marked by sharp and lasting political shifts, economic restructuring, meaningful conversations about “morality,” religion and sex/gender and a vigorous backlash to many new cultural ideas.
+In this class we will join a small group of historians who have attempted to take the decade seriously, as it was indeed a period marked by sharp and lasting political shifts, economic restructuring, meaningful conversations about “morality,” religion and sex/gender and a vigorous backlash to many new cultural ideas.

 In this course we will operate with a dual purpose.
 In addition to looking at the historical events of the decade and why they mattered, we will approach those events by carefully considering historical methods and historiographical approaches more broadly.
 Each week we will consider a set of events through particular historiographical frames, we will attempt to disentangle the threads, and to reassemble them, building to an individual research project that applies one of the historical methods to some aspect of American history in the 1970s.

 The goal of this 388 is to use the 1970s as our shared temporal home base but to bring in each student’s individual interests in terms of methodology and historical subfield.
-Students are expected to read widely in assigned course readings, to immerse themselves in the research materials relevant to individual projects, and execute and manage all stages of a research project, including the formulation of a sound historical argument.
-Students are also expected to
+Students are expected to read widely in assigned course readings, to immerse themselves in the research materials relevant to individual projects and manage and execute all stages of a research project, including the formulation of a sound historical argument.
+Students are also expected to participate actively in discussions and group work during class time.
+The goal of this 388 is to deepen your understanding of what it means to practice history, think historically, generate cogent historical questions, and produce sophisticated historical writing that engages primary and secondary sources on a novel topic.

 This class meets the requirements for a “W” course, meaning that you will engage in “in-depth exploration and investigation of aspects of specific course topics.
 These assignments will give you the opportunity to develop your own ideas and interpretations concerning what you are learning in class, to put texts and ideas in conversation with one another, to create space for you to reflect on your learning, and to think critically about how historical knowledge is created.
 In fact, much of your university education will occur in the research, reading and writing assignments required by your courses.”
 Fulfillment of the credit requires satisfactory completion of the final research paper.